Soldiers' Monument (Santa Fe, New Mexico)

-The square plinth includes four inscribed panels, three of which memorialized Union soldiers who died on the battlefields of New Mexico Territory in the American Civil War.
-The fourth panel on the monument memorialized US soldiers who died "in the various battles with savage Indians."
+The square plinth includes four inscribed panels, three of which dedicate the monument to unnamed Union Army soldiers who died on the battlefields of New Mexico Territory in the American Civil War.
+The fourth panel on the monument commemorates US soldiers who died "in the various battles with savage Indians", referring to the Army's then-ongoing campaigns comprising the American Indian Wars.

 The word "savage" was chiseled-off by an anonymous person in 1974.
-On October 12, 2020, Indigenous People's Day the obelisk portion of the monument was toppled by protestors.
+On October 12 (Indigenous People's Day) in 2020, the obelisk portion of the monument was toppled by protestors.
+After the subsequent erection of concrete-board walls around the remains by city government, the public was unable to access the monument and it was obscured from public view, a decision defended as a preservation measure.
+This state lasted for over four years until the resolution of a lawsuit concerning the fate of the memorial led to the removal of the covering in January 2025.

 Environs

 The Soldiers Monument is located in the center of the rectangular Santa Fe plaza.
 Its site is at the crux of eight walkways that radiate to the four corners and four sides and connect to a perimeter walkway.

 The present siting originates with an 1860s re-design of the town square in a neoclassical style of the prior plaza grounds design.
 The plaza has native shade trees, grass, flower beds and replica Victorian iron benches and fences designed by John Gaw Meem in his 1967 plaza renovation plan.
 Stone banco seating border a flower bed at the monument.